Jozi's Finest Festival starts today at Ramkietjie, 35 Peter Road, Honeydew from 9:30am - 5pm Friday, Saturday and Sunday.

 Nana, whose hands were arthritic and couldn't do detail, stuck braid and ribbon over the tissue

+paper.
 I have some eggs where we crayoned onto the shells and then scratched out patterns.

 All the eggs are different, all are beautiful and all are displayed every Easter either on the wire

 And all are more precious to me than a Faberge egg.